franciscopaniskaseker/minecraft-dnsrotator/README.md

 - Multiple _minecraft._tcp.DOMAIN records
 - Multiple domains as parameters of this script

+# Features that we want ASAP
+- no-ip / DDNS integration to create and remove subdomains automatically

 # Software requirements:

 Ubuntu and Debian based systems: